-Helaba reported a problem loan ratio of 0.70% as of 31 December 2020, a moderate deterioration from the 0.47% as of year-end 2019, reflecting the headwinds of the coronavirus crisis.
-The takeover of Dexia Kommunalbank in 2019 has not to materially changed the asset-risk profile of Helaba, but the consequent increase of credit volume to public sector entities to €50.0 billion from €33.3 billion during 2019 and a further increase to €61.8 billion in 2020 has added a significant yet low-risk sector concentration.
+Helaba reported a problem loan ratio of 0.89% as of 30 June 2021, a deterioration from the 0.47% as of year-end 2019, reflecting the headwinds of the coronavirus crisis.
+The takeover of Dexia Kommunalbank in 2019 has not to materially changed the asset-risk profile of Helaba, but the consequent increase of credit volume to public sector entities to \leq 50.0 billion from \leq 33.3 billion during 2019 and a further increase to \leq 71.0 billion by 30 June 2021 has added a significant yet low-risk sector concentration.
 In addition, given its role as a central institution for a large part of the German savings banks, the bank continues to run a significant derivatives book, mainly driven by the hedging needs for savings banks, the former Dexia Kommunalbank's portfolio, but also offering capital market services to its corporate customers.
 The potential swings in the related derivative replacement values are reflected in our adjustment.